Enea Tapella: Biography

 On 12 September 1929, Enea Tapella was born in Vanzaghello, a town in the Province of Milan, Italy.

 He entered Milan's Archdiocesan Seminary in December 1942, then he joined the Pontifical Institute for Foreign Missions on 29 September 1947.

 He was ordained priest on 26 June 1955, after his priestly ordination, he was sent to serve the PIME's Minor Seminary in Genoa.

 In June 1957, he was sent to Hong Kong to serve, and he arrived on 26 November in the same year.

 After his arrival to Hong Kong, he was assigned to serve the different parishes in Kowloon (such as St. Teresa Church and St. Francis of Assisi Church), during his service in the various parishes, he was actively engaged in missionary work to the sicks and handicapped people.

-On 29 March 1957, Tapella was badly injured in a motorcycle accident when in search of a site for a recreation center for the intellectually disabled.
-He was admitted to Queen Mary Hospital.
-At that time, many local Catholics were so worried about him that they hastened to donate their blood for his transfusions.
+On 29 March 1957, Tapella was badly injured in a motorcycle accident.

 Tapella died on 5 April, a week after the accident.
 He was 47.

 Memorial

 Tapella's Funeral Mass was held on 7 April 1977 in St. Francis of Assisi Church in Shek Kip Mei, where he is serving as Assistant Parish Priest until his death.

 His remains were buried in St. Michael's Catholic Cemetery in Happy Valley, where he later re-interred to the columbarium located at the back of the cemetery's chapel.

-In 1987, within ten years after Tapella's passing, the local town government in his hometown in Vanzaghello, made a special exception and named a street from his name to honoring his mission, the name of the street is "Via Padre Enea Tapella", which is located on the west side of Vanzaghello.
+In 1987, "Via Padre Enea Tapella" street in Vanzaghello was named in his honor.